jackokring/hugo-a-gogo/content/services/_index.md

 maths = true
 +++

 Services available from K Ring Technologies.
-Email `jackokring@gmail.com`.
+Email `jackokring@gmail.com` for more details.